-In this lab exercise you will learn how to inject oocytes with nL quantities of cRNA, impale oocytes with glass microelectrodes and record whole cell ionic currents of heterologously expressed channels using the two-microelectrode voltage clamp technique.
-A Geneclamp 500 amplifier will be used to record K+ channel currents in oocytes 3 days after injection with cRNA encoding Kv11.1 (hERG) channels.
-Data acquisition is performed using a personal computer and an A/D interface.
-Pulse protocols are preset and are executed using CLAMPEX module of pCLAMP software.
+In this lab exercise you will record whole cell ionic currents conducted by K^+ channels heterologously expressed in Xenopus oocytes (Fig. 3) using the two-microelectrode voltage clamp technique.
+A Geneclamp 500 amplifier will be used to record currents in oocytes that were injected 3 days ago with cRNA encoding Kv11.1 (hERG) channels.
+Data acquisition is performed using a personal computer and an analog-to-digital (A/D) interface.